daymxn/dShell/README.md

 Another toy shell that serves no true purpose beyond being an engineer's µarch baby.

-Learn more about my journey in developing the initial release of this shell <a href="https://daymxn.com">on my website.</a>
+Learn more about my journey in developing the initial release of this shell <a href="https://daymxn.com/writeups/view/dshell">on my website.</a>
-*to be released
 ## Usage/Examples

 ### Builtins